Post

 • title: Post title

 • description: Summary.
-If not written, it automatically uses a part of the beginning of the main content, but it’s recommended to write the description meta tag directly for search engine optimization (SEO).
-An appropriate length is about 135-160 characters for Roman alphabet-based languages, or 80-110 characters for Korean.
+If not written, it automatically uses part of the beginning of the content, but it’s recommended to write the description meta tag directly for search engine optimization (SEO).
+A length of about 135-160 characters for Roman alphabet-based languages or 80-110 characters for Korean is appropriate.

-• date: Exact post creation date and time with timezone (optional, if omitted, it automatically uses the file creation date or modification date information)
+• date: Exact post creation time and timezone (optional, if omitted, it automatically uses the file creation date or modification date)

 • tags: Tag classification to apply to the post

-• image: Insert preview image at the top of the post
+• image: Insert a preview image at the top of the post

 • path: Image file path